 DIVISION OF STUDENT AFFAIRS DEPARTMENT OF COUNSELING AND PSYCHOLOGICAL SERVICES

-California license to practice as an LMFT, LCSW, or LPCC.
+California license to practice psychology-LCSW, LMFT, LPCC, or Licensed Psychologist.

 Demonstrated ability to develop and implement outreach presentations and workshops on mental health topics and to provide consultation and preventive education.